Lusito/ecstasy/README.md

 # ECS-tasy
 [Ashley](http://github.com/libgdx/ashley/) on ~~Speed~~ C++.

+Note: There is no release version yet, so check out the [develop branch](https://github.com/Lusito/ECS-tasy/tree/develop) for now.

 ## About
 A tiny entity framework written in C++.
 It started as a port of the ECS [Ashley](http://github.com/libgdx/ashley/) from LibGDX but is not from the same Authors.
 ECS-tasy tries to be a high-performance